DV Annotate

 dv-annotate bash Scripts (Linux/SteamOS/OSX)

-The gist linked to below contains bash scripts I hacked together help with bug reports.
-I threw these together quickly just for myself, so they’re pretty minimal.
+I threw these scripts together quickly just for myself, so they’re pretty minimal.
 But I fixed them up some in case anyone else wants to use them.
-They're roughly the equivalent of the windows utility above.
+They're roughly the equivalent of the windows utility above, but require familiarity with bash command line usage.

 I use these on SteamOS but they should work on any Linux and probably OSX if the pathnames are set properly.